w0px/autocrystal-community-version/README.md

 ### 2. Set up the relay

-Put discord_relay.ps1 and start_relay.bat in the same folder Open discord_relay.ps1, paste your webhook URL into $DiscordWebhookUrl Double-click start_relay.bat — a console window opens and must stay running the whole time you're botting
+Open discord_relay.ps1, paste your webhook URL into $DiscordWebhookUrl Double-click start_relay.bat — a console window opens and must stay running the whole time you're botting